 Can You Use Read More for Pages in the Same Way it is Used in Posts?

 Pages aren’t displayed in a blogroll.
 WordPress by default only displays posts in their entirety on a blogroll.
 Pages, on the other hand, have to be nested into menus in WordPress to be seen.
 For this reason the Read More tag isn’t necessary for Pages.

 Creating a great user experience is the name of the game when it comes to blogging.
 Content is absolutely king.

-Understanding how to add read more to blog posts is a quick and painless process that once put into use, can really add to the aesthetics of your blog and improve the user experience.
+Understanding how to add read more to blog posts is a quick and painless process that, once put into use, can really add to the aesthetics of your blog and improve the user experience.

-I highly recommend taking a look at this online training platform.
-The mentorship is head and shoulders above the rest and can help you turn your blog into a legit online business that pays.
+I highly recommend taking a look at what I feel is the best training platform and mentoring community for anyone looking to make a business out of blogging.
+The mentorship is head and shoulders above the rest and can help you turn your passion into consistent monthly revenue.